Characteristics for $E_\infty$ ring spectra: Examples

 where $C_{p^r}$ is the mapping cone of a map $S^0\to S^0$ of degree~$p^r$ viewed as an object of $S^0/\mathscr{M}_S$.
 Notice that $\pi_0(S/\!/p^r)=\Z/p^r$, so this ring has characteristic~$p^r$.
 Furthermore, there is a (non-unique) morphism of commutative $S$-algebras $S/\!/p^r\to H\Z/p^r$.

-When $r=1$, Steinberger's splitting result~\cite{LNM1176}*{theorem~III.4.1} (see also~\cite{Nishida}*{section~10} for a more recent approach) implies that the spectrum $S/\!/p^r$ splits as a wedge of suspensions of the Eilenberg-Mac~Lane spectrum~$H=H\F_p$.
+When $r=1$, Steinberger's splitting result~\cite{LNM1176}*{theorem~III.4.1} (see also~\cite{Nishida}*{section~10} for a more recent approach) implies that the spectrum $S/\!/p^r$ splits as a wedge of suspensions of the Eilenberg-Mac~Lane spectrum~$H\F_p=H\Z/p$.
 This means that the unit induces a ring homomorphism $\pi_*(S)\to\pi_*(S/\!/p)$ whose kernel contains~$p$ and all positive degree elements of the domain.
-This shows that $S/\!/p$ is a characteristic of $H\Z/p$.
-More generally, if $R$ is any $p$-local commutative $S$-algebra for which the ring $\pi_0(R)$ has characteristic~$p$, then $S/\!/p$ is a characteristic of~$R$.
+This shows that $S/\!/p$ is a characteristic of $H\F_p$.
+More generally, we have the following. \begin{lem} Let $R$ be a $p$-local commutative $S$-algebra for which the ring $\pi_0(R)$ has characteristic~$p$.
+Then $S/\!/p$ is a characteristic of~$R$ and $R$ is a wedge of suspensions of~$H\F_p$. \end{lem} \begin{proof} The unit map $S\to R$ factors through the mapping cone $C_p$ so there is an associated morphism of commutative $S$-algebras $S/\!/p\to R$ which also factors the unit.
+By the above discussion, the kernel of $\pi_*(S/\!/p)\to\pi_*(R)$ contains~$p$ and all positive degree elements.
+Furthermore, $\pi_*(R)$ is a graded $\F_p$-vector space and a standard argument shows that given a basis $b_i$ ($i\in I)$ there is a weak equivalence